Ali-Mubeen-Siddiqui/CMS/Readme.md

 Feel free to open an issue for any suggestions or improvements.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is currently unlicensed.

 ---